vryy/4C/tests/testconfig/README.md

-# BACI-Testing
+# 4C Testing

-BACI is tested via GitLab CI/CD pipelines.
+4C is tested via GitLab CI/CD pipelines.
 Tests can be started by schedulers or whenever something changes in the repository.
 We test different configurations, for a pipeline to pass it has to succeed for all configurations.
 This document gives a quick overview over the important steps.

 ## Terminology